lucianmiller/vendor-order/README.md

 5. Create new vendors and orders with buttons provided
 6. To shut off program, either exit out of terminal or press CTRL+C keys in command line

+To access tests in your terminal application:

+1. After cloning, navigate to the `VendorOrder.Tests` folder in the project directory
+2. Type `dotnet restore` to install necessary files
+3. Type `dotnet test` to view if tests pass or fail
+4. Exit out of terminal when done, or follow steps above to access the program itself

 ## Known Bugs
 ___
 No known bugs as of this version